Jessica Plummer: Career

 In November 2015, it was announced that Plummer has joined the cast of John Cameron Mitchell's directed romantic-comedy film How to Talk to Girls at Parties opposite Ruth Wilson, Nicole Kidman, Elle Fanning and Matt Lucas.
 It premiered at the 2017 Cannes Film Festival in May 2017.
-In March 2019, Plummer joined the BBC soap opera EastEnders, portraying the role of Chantelle Atkins.
+In March 2019, Plummer joined the BBC soap opera EastEnders, playing Chantelle Atkins.
 While on the soap, her character was involved in a high-profile domestic abuse storyline, with her on-screen husband Gray Atkins (Toby-Alexander Smith) abusing Chantelle.
 In September 2020, it was announced that as part of the storyline, Gray would murder Chantelle, in order to reflect the mortality rates displayed in abusive relationships and highlight the impact of the COVID-19 pandemic on domestic violence.
 She made her last appearance in an episode broadcast on 22 September 2020.

 In November 2020, Plummer began competing in the twentieth series of I'm a Celebrity...Get Me Out of Here.
 She became the sixth celebrity to be eliminated alongside Russell Watson on 1 December 2020.
 Plummer starred as Emma in the 2021 miniseries The Girl Before, which earned her nominations for the British Academy Television Award for Best Supporting Actress and for Drama Performance at the 27th National Television Awards.